Our customers have been hired by:

 Those two work best as a sign-off for any business letter or formal letter, and they do when writing the perfect cover letter, as well.

-As You’re About to Send Your Cover Letter Off
+Tips for as You’re About to Send Your Cover Letter

 36. Save Your Files Properly - Here's How

-Use a naming convention across all your attachments that includes your name, hyphens or underscores, the position you’re targeting, and the word resume or cover letter:
+Use a naming convention for your resume and cover letter title that includes your name, hyphens or underscores, the position you’re targeting, and the word resume or cover letter:

 Keep everything consistent and standardized.
 Also, if, for some strange reason, you feel compelled to send your cover letter and resume as an Office online link or Google Doc URL, don’t forget to grant them the right permissions!